Fighting Caravans: Plot

-Clint Belmet (Gary Cooper) is a bit of a firebrand and is sentenced to at least 30 days in jail, but his partners, Bill Jackson (Ernest Torrence) and Jim Bridger (Tully Marshall) talk a sympathetic Frenchwoman named Felice (Lili Damita) into telling the bumbling, drunken marshal that Clint had married her the previous night.
+Clint Belmet is a bit of a firebrand and is sentenced to at least 30 days in jail, but his partners, Bill Jackson and Jim Bridger talk a sympathetic Frenchwoman named Felice into telling the bumbling, drunken marshal that Clint had married her the previous night.
 Clint is released so he can accompany Felice on the wagon train heading west to California.

 A short time later, Felice finds out that Bill and Jim had lied to her; she did not need a man in order to join the wagon train.
 In a short stopover in a town, they learn that the Indians are causing trouble, so Clint offers to guide the wagon train through the dangerous trails ahead.
 On the journey, Felice's wagon runs out of control downhill and Clint rescues her.
 Felice starts talking about marriage.
 Clint has always been free and wants to stay that way, so he leaves.

 He later finds out that Indians (Kiowas and Cheyenne who have been talked into the warpath by crooked traders) are planning to attack the wagon train.
 He, Bill and Jim rush back to save the day.
 The Indians attack at a river crossing.
 Clint helps save the day with some barrels of gunpowder but his friends are killed.
 The survivors continue on to California.